-I've worked with a lot of men who've stuck their heads in the sand for years and denied that there were any problems in the marriage.
+Everyday I work with men who've stuck their heads in the sand for years and denied there were any problems in their marriage.
 But when the marriage was finally ending, they woke up and became desperate and willing to do anything to save it.
 Maybe this is your husband too.

 Start by making sure that his understanding of what "try again" means and matches yours.
 For example, this means working at your relationship, not just getting back together for sex or a maid.
 You should put some specific definitions in place of what "trying" will look like and start slowly.
 For example, maybe start with an evening together once a week or couples counseling every other week.

-Be sure to get the advice of a relationship expert like a professional divorce counseling and marriage counseling.
+Be sure to get the advice of a relationship expert like you'll get in professional divorce counseling or marriage counseling.
 You'll both need help in resolving the issues that led you to divorce, as well as learning some new relationship skills that put you on a path to making this go around successful.
-Best wishes.

 Do you have a question you'd like to Ask a Marriage Counselor?
 Click here to submit it and I'll answer it in an up coming post.
 Be sure to subscribe in the box at the bottom so you'll get my answer.